 - In the case of agents intended for oral absorption, are there any issues with water solubility?
-Do formulation studies indicate the feasibility of oral administration? - Were Lipinski-type criteria applied during the lead optimization process such that the lead compound has demonstrated properties that make it likely to be an orally active drug in humans? - Have stability studies been initiated? - Is there scope for further lead optimization through structure-activity studies? - In the case of biologicals, have efforts to develop a high-quality cell line been initiated?
-Any data on yields and scalability? - Have analytical method development been initiated? - Have studies to characterize the (lead) protein begun?
-Any stability data?
+Do formulation studies indicate the feasibility of oral administration? - Were Lipinski-type criteria applied during the lead optimization process such that the lead compound has demonstrated properties that make it likely to be an orally active drug in humans? - Are there any issues with the stability of the drug substance or the drug product? - Is there scope for further lead optimization through structure activity studies? - In the case of biologicals, has a high-quality cell line been developed yet?
+Are yields acceptable?
+Does the purification process appear reasonable and scalable? - Have analytical methods been adequately developed? - Has the (lead) protein been adequately characterized biochemically, immunogenetically, and biophysically?
+Has absence of aggregate formation been demonstrated in stability studies?